Alentejo - Of Fish, Shrimp and Coriander

 Then you serve the fish soup with small pieces of bread.
 Who wants it traditional and really Portuguese puts the bread in the soup.

-These are three Portuguese fish specialties from the Alentejo, which you can simply cook at home.
-Our favorite is Açorda de Marisco, which we were served on our trip even in the finest restaurant.
-Anyway, we'll try it ourselves.
-How about you?
+These are three Portuguese fish specialties from the Alentejo that you can easily cook at home.
+Our favorite is definitely Açorda de Marisco, which we were served in even the finest restaurants on our trip.
+In any case, we'll try it out ourselves.
+How are you?

 By the way: do you already know these dishes?